 - “Divide and Sprawl, Decline and Fall: A Comparative Critique of Euclidean Zoning,” 68 University of Pittsburgh Law Review 915 (2007)

-- Represented artists and arts organizations in establishing or enforcing copyrights and trademarks; negotiating licensing agreements; and resolving IP-related disputes
+- Represented artists and nonprofit arts organizations in establishing or enforcing copyrights and trademarks; negotiating licensing agreements; and resolving IP-related disputes

 - Served as translator and interpreter for Haitian refugees seeking asylum in the U.S., including providing French-English-French interpretation during formal asylum proceedings